LoreStudio-Charles/Virtue/README.md

 Time hangs heavy in the air as you stand at the crossroads of your fate, knowing your decision will echo far beyond this moment.
 What happens next is up to you.

 #### Temperance, Perseverance, or Faith
 The sun hangs low in the sky, casting long shadows across the fields as you walk toward the edge of the woods.
 This familiar trail has always called to you, but today, it feels different, charged with an energy that quickens your heartbeat.
-Your fingers brush against the cool bark of the trees, and the whispers of the village echo in your mind—hidden warnings wrapped in stories told around flickering hearths.
+Your fingers brush against the cool bark of the trees, and the whispers of the village echo in your mind, hidden warnings wrapped in stories told around flickering hearths.
 As you reach the clearing, your breath catches.
 Before you lies a circle of stones, ancient and worn, draped with ivy and moss, this is where the tales of old spoke of rituals long forgotten, where the boundary between the seen and unseen world blurs.
 Your curiosity, that ever-present companion, tugs at you with an urgency you cannot dismiss.
 The air vibrates with power, drawing you closer.
 Beyond the circle, you spot something that makes your blood run cold.
 A small child, no more than five summers old, has wandered into the area, eyes wide with wonder as they reach for one of the stones, unaware of the danger in a place steeped in ancient magic.
 Your heart leaps into your throat.
 How did he get here?
 You must act fast.
 Do you:
 ##### Option Cards